-To further ascertain that cells treated with ISRIB are resistant to the effects of eIF2 α phosphorylation, we transduced an inducible phospho-mimetic allele of eIF2 α in which serine 51 was changed to an aspartic acid (S51D) into HEK293T cells.
-Expression of this allele upon doxycycline addition induced translational attenuation (Figure 3D) as seen by an increase in the 80S peak and a decrease in the polysome population.
+To further ascertain that cells treated with ISRIB are resistant to the effects of eIF2 $\alpha$ phosphorylation, we transduced an inducible phospho-mimetic allele of eIF2 $\alpha$ in which serine 51 was changed to an aspartic acid (S51D) into HEK293T cells.
+Expression of this allele upon doxycycline addition induced translational attenuation (Fig. 3d) as seen by an increase in the 80S peak and a decrease in the polysome population.
 ISRIB rescued translation returning it to the levels observed in non-induced cells.
-In conclusion, ISRIB restores translation in cells containing either phospho-eIF2 α or eIF2 α (S51D), thereby excluding any pleiotropic effects that might have been caused by the reagents used to activate ER stress.
+In conclusion, ISRIB restores translation in cells containing either phospho-eIF2 $\alpha$ or eIF2 $\alpha$ (S51D), thereby excluding any pleiotropic effects that might have been caused by the reagents used to activate ER stress.

-To rule out that ISRIB exerts non-specific effects on translation independent of eIF2 α phosphorylation, we tested whether ISRIB reverses a translational block in CAP-mediated initiation.
-To this end we used Torin-1, an inhibitor of mTOR that blocks phosphorylation of 4E-BP1 and S6K1, and leads to translational attenuation (Thoreen et al., 2012).
-Addition of Torin-1 to MEFs led to an increase in the 80S peak and reduction in the polysome population to a similar extent as shown above in cells treated with ER stressors or expressing eIF2 α (S51D) (Figure 3E, compare with Figure 3C,D).
+To rule out that ISRIB exerts non-specific effects on translation independent of eIF2 $\alpha$ phosphorylation, we tested whether ISRIB reverses a translational block in CAPmediated initiation.
+To this end we used Torin-1, an inhibitor of mTOR that blocks phosphorylation of 4E-BP1 and S6K1, and leads to translational attenuation (17).
+Addition of Torin-1 to MEFs led to an increase in the 80S peak and reduction in the polysome population to a similar extent as shown above in cells treated with ER stressors or expressing eIF2 $\alpha$ (S51D) (Fig. 3e, compare with 3c and 3d).
 In contrast to these treatments, addition of ISRIB did not reverse the effect of Torin-1 on translation.
-Therefore, the ability of ISRIB to block translational attenuation is specific to eIF2 α phosphorylation.
+Therefore, the ability of ISRIB to block translational attenuation is specific to eIF2 $\alpha$ phosphorylation.

-If ISRIB makes cells insensitive to eIF2 α phosphorylation, it should not matter which kinase phosphorylates eIF2 α .
-To test this prediction, we subjected cells to amino acid starvation, which activates the eIF2 α kinase GCN2 and leads to ATF4 production.
-In addition, we used a recently identified small molecule activator to induce eIF2 α phosphorylation by activating HRI, another eIF2 α kinase (Chen et al., 2011).
-As expected, ISRIB blocked ATF4 induction after activation of either GCN2 or HRI (Figure 3F).
+If ISRIB makes cells insensitive to $eIF2\alpha$ phosphorylation, it should not matter which kinase phosphorylates $eIF2\alpha$ .
+To test this prediction, we subjected cells to amino acid starvation, which activates the $eIF2\alpha$ kinase GCN2 and leads to ATF4 production.
+In addition, we used a recently identified small molecule activator to induce $eIF2\alpha$ phosphorylation by activating HRI, another $eIF2\alpha$ kinase (18).
+As expected, ISRIB blocked ATF4 induction after activation of either GCN2 or HRI (Fig. 3f).
 Under both conditions, PERK was not activated as shown by a lack of mobility shift.
-These data suggest that ISRIB is a bona fide ISR inhibitor that blocks signaling downstream of all eIF2 α kinases.
+These data suggest that ISRIB is a bona fide ISR inhibitor that blocks signaling downstream of all $eIF2\alpha$ kinases.

-Both DDIT3 (the gene encoding CHOP) and PPP1R15A (the gene encoding GADD34) are transcriptional targets of ATF4.
+Both CHOP and GADD34 are transcriptional targets of ATF4.
 Thus, blocking ATF4 accumulation with ISRIB should result in a reduction in the transcriptional induction of the mRNAs encoding these targets.
-As shown in Figure 4A, GADD34 and CHOP mRNAs accumulated in ER-stressed U2OS cells, and ISRIB significantly reduced their induction.
+As shown in Figure 4a, GADD34 and CHOP mRNAs accumulated in ER-stressed U2OS cells, and ISRIB significantly reduced their induction.
+In agreement, we observed no CHOP accumulation after induction of ER stress in ISRIB-treated cells (Fig. 4b).
+Thus ISRIB impairs the transcriptional network governed by ATF4 during the ISR.